Red Flag riots: Merivale Street incident

 On the afternoon of 23 March 1919 the second demonstration against the War Precautions Act was carried out, this time by about 400 people who marched from Trades Hall to the Domain.
 In order to obtain a permit for the march, the organisers had given the police their assurance that red flags would not be carried, and as such, not anticipating any trouble, the police presence was initially limited to only eight officers.
 However, the tensions that had been building since Simonoff's jailing boiled over and three large red flags were subsequently unfurled, along with over one hundred smaller banners, ribbons and handkerchiefs.
 As the demonstration proceeded mounted police unsuccessfully attempted to stop it as it approached Edward Street, however, the crowd overwhelmed the small number of police and managed to reach the Domain.
 Here a second attempt at stopping the demonstration was made by locking the gates of the Domain, however, sensing the angry mood of the crowd, the police decided to open the gates.

 Upon entering the Domain the crowd swelled to about 1,000 people and a series of speakers began to talk about various topics including civil rights, revolution and militarism.
 The demonstration angered a number of ex-servicemen and several minor scuffles had ensued.
 Afterwards a large group of soldiers (some of whom were in uniform) broke up a meeting of socialists at North Quay that evening before moving off towards the Russian Hall in Merivale Street, South Brisbane.
 The Russian Hall was the base of the Russian Workers Association and as the ex-servicemen approached, the occupants fired a number of shots from the building before the police arrived, dispersing the crowd.

-The following night, 24 March, a crowd of between 7–8,000 men assembled in North Quay, and into Queen and William Street, where speakers began talking about taking the law into their own hands.
+The following night, 24 March, a crowd of between 7,000–8,000 men assembled in North Quay, and into Queen and William Street, where speakers began talking about taking the law into their own hands.
 As the anger amongst the crowd grew, a large group broke away from it and carrying a large Australian flag proceeded to cross Victoria Bridge singing patriotic songs.
 Assembling at Merivale Street they began to move towards the hall.
-Finding their way blocked by a force of between 40–60 police mounted on horseback and armed with rifles and bayonets, under the command of the police commissioner, Frederic Urquhart, a clash broke out in which over 100 men received bayonet wounds.
+Finding their way blocked by a force of between 40 and 60 police mounted on horseback and armed with rifles and bayonets, under the command of the police commissioner, Frederic Urquhart, a clash broke out in which over 100 men received bayonet wounds.
 The fighting lasted for two hours.
 In the end between 14 and 19 police officers were injured and three police horses were shot, one of which later died, while 19 of the injured ex-servicemen needed to be evacuated by ambulance.

 The next evening a crowd of a few thousand gathered at Albert Square, from where they marched to the offices of the Daily Standard.
 Police were needed to protect the building.